bob6664569/claude-sync/README.md

 ## License

-This project is licensed under the [Unlicense](http://unlicense.org/).

-This means you can copy, modify, publish, use, compile, sell, or distribute this software, either in its original form or as modified.
-In other words, do whatever you want with it - there are no restrictions.

-For more information, please see the `UNLICENSE` file in this repository or visit [http://unlicense.org/](http://unlicense.org/)
+This project is licensed under the WTFPL (Do What The F*ck You Want To Public License).
+For more information, see the [LICENSE](LICENSE) file in this repository or visit [http://www.wtfpl.net/](http://www.wtfpl.net/).

 ## Contact